 - Robotic radical prostatectomy is a minimally invasive surgical procedure performed with a robotic tool through small incisions, the use of a magnified 3-D high-definition vision system and tiny wristed instruments that provide the surgeon greater range of mobility and dexterity than their own human hands and wrists.
-The advanced robotic tool does not act on its own and its movements are controlled the surgeon.
+The advanced robotic tool does not act on its own and its movements are controlled by the surgeon.

 - Radical retropubic prostatectomy is an “open” surgery where a larger single incision is made to access the prostate gland.
 This surgical approach has been largely replaced by minimally invasive surgical procedures.

 All prostatectomies require general anesthesia.
 Your physician will review potential benefits, risks and what to expect, if surgery is part of your treatment plan.

 Radiation therapy for prostate cancer

 Because the prostate gland is very close to the bladder, rectum and other critical genitourinary structures, your physician will design a treatment plan that minimizes side effects and tissue damage to these sensitive areas.
 With the most advanced radiation therapy facilities in San Diego County, Scripps offers several options that allow previously unprecedented targeting of tumors.